 If you look closely at each earpiece, you will see that it is lined with 360 degrees of small sound holes.
-These provided a three dimensional and full-bodied listening experience, enhancing the audio quality that you would typically expect from bone conduction headphones.
+These provided a three-dimensional and full-bodied listening experience, enhancing the audio quality that you would typically expect from bone conduction headphones.

 On top of that, they come with a shell structure that provides high sound insulation which reduces the sound leakage you commonly experience with bone conduction headphones.
-Meanwhile, the noise-cancellation features filters out the background noise when you turn on the headphones, allowing you to experience crisp audio when you listen to your favorite music or make calls.
+Meanwhile, the noise-cancellation features filter out the background noise when you turn on the headphones, allowing you to experience crisp audio when you listen to your favorite music or make calls.

 In conclusion, the Kissral Bluetooth 4.0 bone conduction headphone works excellently as athletic wearable technology.
 Its noise reduction technology and the three-dimensional listening it provides add up to an above-average music listening experience (when compared to other bone conduction headphones).

-However, you should be careful when using them in external settings since they can compromise on your situational awareness.
+However, you should be careful when using them in external settings since they can compromise your situational awareness.
 If you have to use them outdoors, make sure that they do not make you oblivious to car horns, people’s voices, etc.

 6. Panasonic RP-HGS10-G Open-Ear Bone Conduction Headphones